Shikarinzikato/a-ha-fandom/README.md

 This being my first project, I guess I got inspired by Love Running at first but, as I added pages I shifted the design and came up with what I thought was best.

 Design is mainly centered on mobile devices and elderly users or people with bad sight.
-Nonetheless to show that the site adjusts well to any increase you will see below screenshot featuring different screen sizes, ipad air, 1920x1080, 1280x720 and of course galaxy fold.
+Nonetheless to show that the site adjusts well to any increase you will see below screenshot featuring different screen sizes, ipad air, surface pro 7, FHD laptops = 1920x1080, HD laptops = 1280x720 and of course galaxy fold.
 Captured with snipping tool on windows, screensizes viewed with chrome dev tools.

 #### Planning